 My 10 Tips For Keeping Food Cold While Camping

-In this no-nonsense article, we’ll take you through some of the top tips on how to keep food cold when camping.
+In this no-nonsense article, we’ll take you through some of the top tips on how to keep food cold while camping.
 Let get started!

 1. Bring Along A High-end Cooler

-The camping cooler that I use for keeping food cold is the Thermik High-Performance cooler.
+The camping cooler that I use for keeping food cold is the Thermik High-Performance cooler from Amazon.
 I especially like this cooler for longer camping trips that are two days or longer.
 I will bring this one when it’s a hot summer trip as it does provide longer cooling for food.
 It will allow you to go on a 5-day camping trip without worry.
-You also have the benefit of a drink cap opener, cooler shelves, drink holder and most importantly a 5-year warranty.
+You also have the benefit of a drink cap opener, cooler shelves, drink holder, and most importantly a 5-year warranty.